Nursing-Advanced Practice (ANP)

-Normally commences with a full week in September and thereafter generally one day per week for the remainder of the academic year, The course involves on-site practice learning.
+Academic learning normally commences with a full week in September and thereafter generally one day per week for the remainder of the academic year, The course involves on-site practice learning.

 A blended learning approach is utilised in the delivery of theoretical content which includes lectures, group discussions and self-directed learning.
 The assessment process is a combination of written and practical assignments.
 Students undertaking the M.Sc. in Nursing – Advanced Practice are required to work in their area of practice for a minimum of 500 hours during Year One.
 This clinical placement takes place under the supervision of an experienced senior clinician.

 - Prescribing Medicinal Products & Ionising Radiation (10 ECTS)

 - Advanced Practice in the Clinical Practicum with defined pathways (20 ECTS)